astropy/astroquery/docs/cds/cds.rst

     >>> from regions import CircleSkyRegion
     >>> from astroquery.cds import cds

-``cds`` implements only the method :meth:`~astroquery.cds.CdsClass.query_region`.
+``cds`` implements the method :meth:`~astroquery.cds.CdsClass.query_region` and this is what we will use.
-We need to define a cone region.
+First, we need to define a cone region.
 For that purpose we will instantiate a `regions.CircleSkyRegion` object:

 .. code-block:: python